Triangle center: Fermat point

 Then f is bisymmetric and homogeneous so it is a triangle center function.
-Moreover, the corresponding triangle center coincides with the obtuse angled vertex whenever any vertex angle exceeds 2π/3, and with the 1st isogonic center otherwise.
+Moreover, the corresponding triangle center coincides with the obtuse angled vertex whenever any vertex angle exceeds $\tfrac {2\pi}{3}$, and with the 1st isogonic center otherwise.
 Therefore, this triangle center is none other than the Fermat point.

 Non-examples

 Brocard points

 The trilinear coordinates of the first Brocard point are: